 One of the great things about the combination of personalization and wide reach that marketing automation software enables for email marketing is that it allows you to send timely, relevant newsletters to your audience.
 Through that, you can build a diverse community of contributors, brand evangelists, and thought leaders that have the potential to turbo-charge your marketing efforts.

 Now you know you can create large-scale email marketing campaigns without sacrificing the finesse of personalized emails that actually have the potential to achieve the ROI and conversions you need.
-Knowing the trends of the day is an important way to develop your marketing strategy no matter the format in which you work.
+Knowing the trends of the day and keeping up with the email marketing industry is an important way to develop your marketing strategy no matter the format in which you work.